 Step 1: Deploy s0.d1.small BMC Instance

 2. Follow the steps outlined in our tutorial for deploying a new Bare Metal Cloud server and get your server up and running in minutes.

 - Click the Select button to choose the s0.d1.small instance in the server configuration step.

 Note: If the server instance is unavailable, click the Contact Sales button for more information about availability.
 If the server instance is available in a different location, the Available Locations button appears, allowing you to choose an alternative server location.

 - Select the OS you want for your server and click Next.
-We've chosen Ubuntu Bionic for this tutorial as it is free, open-source, and deploys in around 60 seconds.
+We've chosen Ubuntu Bionic for this tutorial as it is free and open-source.